2019 Nominations open on 2nd July 2018 and close on 1st October 2018.

 by the Finalists Concert, with all finalists being invited to perform.

-The awards are open to Bush Ballad material performed and written by Australlan artists and songwriters.
+The awards are open to Bush Ballad material performed and/or written by Australlan artists and songwriters.

-Material must be recorded and released in Australia in the two year period leading up to the year of nomination for the Awards (eg. for 2018 Awards, songs must be recorded and released between 1st October 2015 and 30th September 2017).
+Material must be recorded and released in Australia in the two year period leading up to the year of nomination for the Awards (eg. for 2019 Awards, songs must be recorded and released between 1st October 2016 and 30th September 2018).
+A particular track may only be entered in one (1) year.

 Guidelines For Judging Categories: